-14.6.5 Example 5: Adding an iterative coupling job
+14.6 Example 3: Adding a iterative coupling job

 Writing a runscript for iterative coupling using the workflow manager requires some more changes.
 The principal idea is that each coupling step consists of two data processing jobs, one pre- and one postprocessing job.
 This is done this way as to make the coupling modular, and enable the modeller to easily replace one of the coupled components by a different implementation.
 This is of course up to the user to decide, but we generally advise to do so, and the iterative couplings distributed with ESM-Tools are organized this way.